 Our docents enjoy sharing their love of Old Mission.
 Most days, at 1:15 pm, a guided tour begins at the Mission Plaza doors in front of the gift shop.
 (Sundays at 2 pm) You will learn how the Mission was built in stages over many years, who is buried in the floors (and walls) of the church, and the story behind the centuries-old art that still hangs from the adobe walls.
 Bring your best questions.

 It is advisable to call or check ahead to confirm a docent tour on the day of your visit.
 Call (805) 543-6850 for updated information.

 If you will be visiting as part of an organized tour, we are ready to help you.
 Throughout the year we host school tours, church groups, pilgrimages and professional tours.
 We simply need adequate advance notice to ensure sufficient staffing and coordination with other events.

 Please contact us at least two weeks ahead if you will be visiting as part of a group or organization of more than 10 people.
 You will need to complete a tour request form that will help us anticipate your arrival, making your visit easy and enjoyable.
 Request forms can be found below.
 You may also reach the gift shop at (805) 543-6850) for additional information.

-Click on the button below for the request form and download it to your computer.
+Click on the policy button below and after reading it, click on the button for the request form and download it to your computer.
 Fill it out and save it using your school or organization name and Date of request.
 Then email the form back to us.